Mr. Bojangles (song)

 "Mr. Bojangles" is a song written and originally recorded by American country music artist Jerry Jeff Walker for his 1968 album of the same title.
-It has since been recorded by other artists, including the Nitty Gritty Dirt Band in 1969 whose version hit number 9 on the Hot 100 in November 1970.
+It has since been recorded by other artists, including the Nitty Gritty Dirt Band, whose version, recorded in 1969, reached number 9 on the Hot 100 in November 1970.

 Composition

 Walker said he was inspired to write the song after an encounter with a street performer in a New Orleans jail.
 While in jail for public intoxication in 1965, he met a homeless man who called himself "Mr. Bojangles" to conceal his true identity from the police.
 Mr. Bojangles had been arrested as part of a police sweep of indigent people that was carried out following a high-profile murder.
 The two men and others in the cell chatted about all manner of things, but when Mr. Bojangles told a story about his performing dog who was killed by a car, the mood in the room turned heavy.
 Someone else in the cell asked for something to lighten the mood, and Mr. Bojangles obliged with a tap dance.
 The homeless "Mr. Bojangles", who was white, had taken his pseudonym from Bill "Bojangles" Robinson (1878–1949), a black entertainer.